In JavaScript, errors are only detected during runtime. Therefore, it is impossible to get compile-time errors when building JavaScript applications.

 }

 Let's take a look at some more complicated JavaScript error handling examples.
-We will create a simple calculator that accepts user input in JavaScript and make use of exception handling and promises.
-Run the JavaScript code below in your browser, and let's understand how it works.
+We will create a simple calculator that accepts user input in JavaScript and make use of exception handling and promises to generate custom error messages.

 const throwExceptions = () => {